 Mr. Culbertson began his career by serving in the U.S. Navy for 20 years as a fighter pilot, test pilot, and acquisition professional.
 He was the chief flight instructor at the U.S. Naval Test Pilot School; a chief test pilot and director of quality at the Naval Air Depot, the Navy's principal aircraft overhaul and repair facility in North Island, California; and as the avionics systems project officer for the F/A-18 program.

 He holds a bachelor's degree in ocean engineering, graduating with distinction from the U.S. Naval Academy.
 He also earned an engineering test pilot degree from the U.S. Navy Test Pilot School and a master's degree in aviation systems from the University of Tennessee.
 He has flown nearly 8,000 flight hours in more than 60 different aircraft, including over 3,800 hours in experimental, highly modified aircraft.
-He is an associate fellow of the Society of Experimental Test Pilots and has a Defense Acquisition Workforce Improvement Act Level III certification in systems engineering and test and evaluation.
+He is a Fellow of the Royal Aeronautical Society and the Society of Experimental Test Pilots and has a Defense Acquisition Workforce Improvement Act Level III certification in systems engineering and test and evaluation.